 The UK has a major role in development of the Versatile Link, VL, which is a high-bandwidth, full duplex optical link, supporting the GBT protocol and designed to withstand the radiation present in the inner parts of the HLHC detectors.

 The UK leads the work to identify solutions for the passive optics, including the selection of radiation hard fibres and connectors.
 Irradiated samples will be evaluated to determine their suitability.
-Full bandwidth studies of irradiated fibres will be contracted to an industrial partner with the remainder of the work performed within the collaboration.
+Full bandwidth studies of irradiated fibres will be contracted to a collaborating institute with the remainder of the work performed within the collaboration.

 The UK will also perform reliability studies of the proposed lasers for the VL, work that builds upon reliability tests which are already being done for the current SCT.
 This work will be a long term effort: reliability is key to the effectiveness of the final VL solution and it is an area where the UK has built up unique expertise.